ECPA 2013

 Fast forward to the 21st century, and this lack of protection had suddenly become much more important.
 Email was ubiquitous, other forms of now-unprotected electronic communication were popping up left and right, and over all of them, serious business was being conducted.
 Just a few years into the new century, information began to move to the cloud.
 All of a sudden the ECPA, which had been written to fill the gap between law and technology, was yet again woefully behind the times.

 Fast forward not so many years to right now, as I sit here writing this.
 Thursday, April 25th, 2013.
-Just yesterday, the New York Times ran a piece that made my heart skip a beat.
-In fact, it’s because of that piece that I sit here writing this now.
-Senator Patrick Leahy (D-Vermont), the original sponsor of the 1986 ECPA, has just introduced a new piece of legislation along with his colleague Senator Mike Lee (R-Utah).
-The bill, entitled the “Electronic Communications Privacy Act Amendment Act of 2013″ (ECPA 2013), aims to fix the holes in the original 1986 ECPA by requiring a warrant for the government to obtain any communication in electronic storage by a third party provider.
+Just yesterday, the New York Times ran this piece: Senator Patrick Leahy (D-Vermont), the original sponsor of the 1986 ECPA, has just introduced a new piece of legislation along with his colleague Senator Mike Lee (R-Utah).
+The bill, entitled the "Electronic Communications Privacy Act Amendment Act of 2013″ (ECPA 2013), aims to fix the holes in the original 1986 ECPA by requiring a warrant for the government to obtain any communication in electronic storage by a third party provider.
 No 180 day expiration, no condition of the communication remaining unread, just pure, unadulterated Fourth Amendment protection.
 So, hyperbole aside, what will this amendment really do?

 What Will This Amendment Really Do?